-- Applicants are cautioned that reservation of tax credits are site specific, therefore any changes to site may require a reevaluation of the application and reconsideration by the Board. - 9.
-Drawing of proposed development site plan showing the general build-up of the site including the location of all proposed buildings, streets, parking areas, service areas, playgrounds, and any other significant details of the site. - 10.
-The project floor plans and the layout of each individual type of apartment unit, office, and community room. - 11.
-Written evidence that the project site is properly zoned or that zoning is not required at the time of application.
+Applicants are cautioned that the reservation of tax credits are site specific, therefore any changes to site may require a reevaluation of the application and reconsideration by the Board.

+- 10. Drawing of proposed development site plan showing the general build-up of the site including the location of all proposed buildings, streets, parking areas, service areas, playgrounds, and any other significant details of the site. - 11.
+The project floor plans and the layout of each individual type of apartment unit, office, and community room and other common areas or space. - 12.
+Written evidence that the project site is properly zoned, that zoning is not required at the time of application, or that site is in the zoning process.
 Documentation must reflect the current status of the project's plat.
-These items may not be necessary for acquisition and/or rehabilitation applications. - 12.
+The zoning should be confirmed or acquisition and/or rehabilitation applications. - 13.
+A copy of the recorded plat or documentation that the site in the process of being platted. - 14.
 Certification from the applicant that the local Public Housing Authority (PHA) has been notified of the proposed project in their service area.
-The certification must also give priority to households on the PHA waiting list in order to obtain points under Section VII.B.16. - 13.
+The certification must also give priority to households on the PHA waiting list in order to obtain points under Section VII.B.16. - 15.
 If the applicant is a nonprofit, a description of the organization and its activities and completion of the Nonprofit Eligibility Questionnaire, Exhibit 5.
-The Nonprofit Eligibility Questionnaire must be completed to compete for funds in the Nonprofit Set-Aside. - 14.
-Local area map indicating other affordable housing, assisted living facilities and proximity to services (hospitals/clinics, schools/senior centers, grocery and retail stores, and special-services offices, etc.).
-Services must be indicated on the map to obtain points under Section VII.B.14. - 15.
-Completed Exhibit 4 (Project Characteristics) and signed by the applicant and the architect to obtain points under Section VII.D. - 16.
+The Nonprofit Eligibility Questionnaire must be completed to compete for funds in the Nonprofit Set-Aside. - 16.
+Local area map indicating the location of the proposed development other affordable housing, assisted living facilities and proximity to services (hospitals/clinics, schools/senior centers, grocery and retail stores, and special-services offices, etc.).
+Services must be indicated on the map to obtain points under Section VII.B.14. - 17.
+Completed Exhibit 4 (Project Characteristics) and signed by the applicant and the architect to obtain points under Section VII.D. - 18.
 Letter of intent evidencing preliminary arrangements for construction, interim, and permanent financing.
 Interim financing (bridge loan) fees will not be allowable project costs if financing is provided by an entity having an identity of interest with the developer, builder, syndicator, or applicant.
 Only interest costs at or below market rate will be allowed.
-To obtain points under Section VII.C. a letter of commitment (not intent), signed by both parties must be provided. - 17.
+To obtain points under Section VII.C. a letter of commitment (not intent), signed by both parties must be provided. - 19.
 Letter of intent or documentation from equity provider evidencing preliminary arrangement for the purchase or syndication of the housing tax credits.
 To obtain points under Section VII.
-C. a letter of commitment, not intent, signed by both parties must be provided. - 18.
-If the proposed permanent financing has repayment based on the availability of development cash flow, the applicant must submit a letter from a third party tax attorney or accountant addressing validity of the loan and ability of the owner to meet repayment terms of the loan.
+C. a letter of commitment, not intent, signed by both parties must be provided.